bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/part5/README.md

 ### Aristotle's Ideas

-1. **Experience is the knowledge of particular things, Art is the knowledge of the universal** This is why art had a much more privileged status for Aristotle than for Plato.
+1. **Experience is the knowledge of particular things, Art is the knowledge of the universal**

+This is why art had a much more privileged status for Aristotle than for Plato.

-2. **Philosophy is the only free science because it exists for itself**
+2. **For Plato, the universal, the idea comes first.
+But it is first the sensory and individual essence that is important to Aristotle.**

 3. **Philosophy is the only free science because it exists for itself**

-3. **Philosophy is the only free science because it exists for itself** He reflected upon philosophy, which has only one object of study - itself.
+He reflected upon philosophy, which has only one object of study - itself.

 4. **Plato is not interested in changes and motion.
 Aristotle reflects on it**